Video Accessibility

 • Use a script or talking points to stay on message

-• Choose a high-quality microphone and quiet recording space
+• Choose a high-quality microphone and a quiet recording space

 • Use PowerPoint templates or overlays to support key ideas